Sandy-struck New Yorkers seek home buyouts

-NEW YORK (Reuters) - Joseph Szczesny’s modest Staten Island home was inundated when Superstorm Sandy slammed into the U.S. East Coast in October.
+NEW YORK, May 5 (Reuters) - Joseph Szczesny’s modest Staten Island home was inundated when Superstorm Sandy slammed into the U.S. East Coast in October.

 Now six months later, the 63-year-old bridge repairman and his fiance are all but alone in their Oakwood Beach neighborhood on the borough’s flood-prone Atlantic seafront.
 And they have had enough.